newbrains1/GEMINUS/README.md

 </div>

-I am currently busy with my undergraduate graduation trip.
-The code is expected to be open-sourced before September.
+I am currently busy with my undergraduate graduation travel.
+The code is expected to be open-sourced on September.
 Thank you for your patience!